 Reading Corps Accelerates Student Success

 Reading Corps is a breakthrough program that is changing academic outcomes for thousands of students.
-With more than 1,500 tutors serving in eight states and Washington D.C., Reading Corps is helping more than 36,000 children each year become successful readers.
+With more than 1,500 tutors serving in twelve states and Washington D.C., Reading Corps is helping more than 36,000 children each year become successful readers.
 It combines the power of national service with literacy science to deliver proven approaches that help struggling learners transform into confident students - something that translates into all areas of their lives.

 Because Reading Corps tutors are in the schools on a full-time (in most cases) or part-time basis, they are providing consistent, daily tutoring, which is the reason why this model has a greater impact on student success.
 Tutors commit to a year or more of service, and receive rigorous training plus ongoing expert literacy coaching throughout the year.
 With the use of rich data assessments, they ensure their efforts produce the desired results - helping children achieve grade-level reading proficiency.